SimFG/interfacer/README.md

   - fuzzy matching
 - Debug mode, print the detail info ✅
 - It will be ignored if the new method has existed ✅
-- Scan one third part file and then get all the implements of the interface, like the protobuf interface ✅
+- Scan many third modules' files and then get all the implements of the interface, like the protobuf interface ✅
 - Check the input params
 - Customer the configuration yaml file path ✅
-- Update the Chinese README file
+- Update the Chinese README file ✅
 - Beautify the README file ✅
 - Dynamic display of program running time
 - Show scan progress
+- Configure whether to add the new method if the inner struct or interface has contained the new method
+- Individually add a method for different structs that implements different interfaces of the third modules
 - Write the method content easily by the way similar to writing interface
 - Idea plugin
 - Customer the insert position